piyushGoyal2/pinhole/user-db-service/README.md

-# README #
+# Customer Registration Service #

 This repository hols the registration service verticle and its supporting classes.
 ### What is this repository for? ###

-* Registraiton Service provides user registration specific finctionality
+* Registration Service provides user registration specific functionality
 * 1.0-SNAPSHOT

 ### Pre-requisite